 As the days grow shorter and the weather gets colder, it’s important to take steps to make sure your home is ready for winter.
 One important part of your home that needs preparation is your roof.
-HT Roofing, a roofing Kansas company, has a distinct understanding of some of the best options for homeowners to use in order to protect themselves and their home from incoming damage that may occur from the harsh winters.
+HT Roofing & Construction, a roofing Kansas company, has a distinct understanding of some of the best options for homeowners to use to protect themselves and their homes from incoming damage that may occur from the harsh winters.

 With winter on its way, it’s important to make sure your home is prepared for the cold weather.
 Here are six ways to get your roof ready for winter.